enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - I created a http server and pass express server to it and store it inside server variable.

 - In the io variable i create a new server and passed the earlier created server to it.
-As socket provide some error so i added cors inside and object and cors value is also an object.
+Since sockets may provide some errors, I added CORS inside an object, and the CORS value is also an object.
 It has origin property and it takes an array of url.
 At present we have localhost 3000.
 The methods property has get and post inside an array.

 - The getReceiverSocketId is a function that takes receiverId and return the socket Id.
 It will be required when we will send message to the user.